MuellerDominik/HiGANplus/README.md

 ### Conditional GAN Modification

-To reconstruct our cGAN modification experiment, you need to run the original source code of the HiGAN+ paper and switch the original 'model.py' with the 'model.py' in the 'CGAN_Modification' folder.
-Furthermore, you need to change the 'input_nc' variable in the 'gan_iam.yml' file from the default 1 to 81.
+To recreate the results of the cGAN modification, clone the original [HiGANplus](https://github.com/ganji15/HiGANplus) repository and carry out the following steps:

+- Replace the file `HiGANplus/HiGAN+/networks/model.py` with the file `~/HiGANplus/cGAN/model.py`
+- Change the value of the `DiscModel.input_nc` config parameter in the file `~/HiGANplus/HiGAN+/configs/gan_iam.yml` on line `119` from `1` to `81`

+Follow the steps mentioned in their [README file](https://github.com/ganji15/HiGANplus/blob/main/README.md) to train the model.